syncfusion-content/xamarin.android-docs/xamarin-android/SfCarousel/populating-data.md

 {% endhighlight %}

-## DataSource with collection of customview
+## DataSource with collection of custom view

 `ContentView` property used to populate with a collection of custom view.